MrCipher691/GRIP-Sparks-Foundation/README.md

 # The Sparks Foundation - GRIP: August

 This repository contains tasks performed under GRIP programme (<i>August session</i>), under The Sparks Foundation.

+* Task 1 -> Prediction using Supervised machine learning - Predict the percentage of an student based on the no. of study hours.
+* Task 2 -> Prediction using Unsupervised machine learning - Predict the optimum number of clusters and represent it visually using the given iris data
+* Task 3 -> Exploratory Data Analysis - Retail